 India Meteorological Department (IMD) and Water Issues in the Country

-IMD renders assistance and advice on the meteorological aspects of hydrology, water management and multipurpose river valley projects management.
-These services are utilised by the Central Water Commission, Ministry of Agriculture, Ministry of Water Resources, Railways, Damodar Valley Corporation Flood Control Authorities and the State Governments.
+IMD renders assistance and advice on the meteorological aspects of hydrology, water management, and multipurpose river valley project management.
+These services are utilized by the Central Water Commission, Ministry of Agriculture, Ministry of Water Resources, Railways, Damodar Valley Corporation Flood Control Authorities, and the State Governments.
 The Hydromet Division of IMD offers information on various rainfall projects through its ‘Customised Rainfall Information System (CRIS)’, in the form of reports and maps on the CRIS portal.

 Read more about the Rainfall In India for UPSC GS Paper 1.